primenumberhater666/BetterBlackjack/README.md

 * Strategy
     - The tracked player will play perfect basic strategy, while devaiating based on the count.
-    - The exact deviations that the player uses can be found in the ./react-with-flask/api/strategies directory.
+    - The exact deviations that the player uses can be found in the `./react-with-flask/api/strategies` directory.
-    - All other players at the table will play perfet basic strategy
+    - All other players at the table will play perfect basic strategy.

+* Other Important Notes
+    - The surrender gives the player an additional 0.08% edge when used correctly.
+This change will inevitably improve the stats of a double deck game slightly, but note that you will likely never find a casino that offers a surrender double deck game.